mshahzebraza/officeworks/notes/todo/tasks.md

   - Make queries in graphql for the specific data requests for each UI.
 Also, load data of each page when the page is loaded.
 - Create an inventory Model
 - Restructure the PO Parts separately using population in mongoose.(Parts can be repeated in multiple POs) Do this for project and modules also.
 (Standard Modules are repeated across multiple projects)
+- Bug Spotted: Upon adding a new po-item to an empty-po. the delete button becomes visible without selecting any po-item. and clicking it in this position throws an error.